zjsoftceo/Marlin_Hangprinter/README.md

 - There are details on our Github website on how to do this.
 - Select your Arduino Board and Serial Port in the Tools drop-down menu.
 ------------------------------------------------------------------------------------
+- Marlin release version identifier.
+- Defines a generic printer name to be output to the LCD after booting Marlin.
-- Marlin release version identifier define SHORT_BUILD_VERSION "Jiangduino V0.0.1"
+- define SHORT_BUILD_VERSION "Jiangduino V0.0.1"
-define STRING_DISTRIBUTION_DATE "2022-01-15"
+- define STRING_DISTRIBUTION_DATE "2022-01-15"
-define PROTOCOL_VERSION "Firmware v0.0.1"
+- define PROTOCOL_VERSION "Firmware v0.0.1"
-defines a generic printer name to be output to the LCD after booting Marlin. define MACHINE_NAME "3D Hangprinter For Jiangduino "
+- define MACHINE_NAME "3D Hangprinter For Jiangduino "
 *********************************************************************